As a SaaS company, you need actionable inbound marketing strategies in order to get new customers and scale your business.

 You can check out schema.org for yourself, but some that SaaS companies especially can take advantage of are:

-But this is an amazing way to open up the top of your funnel, rank well in the longer tail of keywords (less volume per keyword, but more permutations) in the short term, and build the links that will help your head keywords rank better in the long term.
+But this is an amazing way to open up the top of your funnel, rank well in the long tail keywords (less volume per keyword, but more permutations) in the short term, and build the links that will help your head keywords rank better in the long term.

 For example, I targeted the term [how to hire an SEO expert] here on Credo.
 We’re not a SaaS company, but this strategy has worked incredibly well for us to drive more traffic and leads through our conversion form.